The UK is sabotaging its own plan to decarbonize heating | Engadget

 The sales pitch for many clean(er) technologies often focuses on the total cost of ownership being dramatically lower, even if the initial outlay is higher.
 If you’ve ever spoken to a Tesla owner, you’ll likely have heard about how little each vehicle costs to run.
 Similarly, when speaking with solar panel installers, the talk is often about how much money you stand to make (or at least save) compared to your existing solution.
 That conversation, says Clemow, is the wrong way to sell people on the future of heat pumps.

 “There’s this conversation about payback,” said Clemow, “you don’t have that conversation about gas boilers — no one goes ‘I’m gonna put in a new gas boiler because it’s gonna pay me back,’ you’re gonna go ‘I want heat,’ therefore you’re gonna put in whatever.”
 He said that there is, however, a genuine payback case for people on alternative fuels, like oil and Liquefied Petroleum Gas (LPG).
 But natural gas users are, at least right now, likely to feel short-changed.
 “That is absolutely driven by the disparity between gas fuel prices and electricity,” said Clemow.
-He feels that there should be a “rebalancing” between electricity and gas, but that to avoid throwing millions of people into fuel poverty, it would be unwise to “just throw it all on electricity.”
+He feels that there should be a “rebalancing” between electricity and gas, but that to avoid throwing millions of people into fuel poverty, it would be unwise to “just throw it all on gas.”

 Martyn Bridges, Director of Technical Communication and Product Management at Worcester Bosch, is skeptical about how many homes would even be suited to adapt to the technology.
 “The government’s intention is to convert as many as they can to something else to hit this zero-carbon target,” he said.
 “But [Heat Pumps] have an achilles heel, which is that they are physically quite different to a boiler.” “[Most] Boilers are wall-hung and quite discreet, [and can be hidden] inside a kitchen cupboard,” he said.
 Heat Pumps, by comparison, are a large, air conditioner-esque box that sits outside your home, often in the garden.
 “It will then have to have pipe work coming from that into the house where you tend to have at least a hot water storage cylinder, that needs to be about 200 to 300 liters.”